matharotheelf/CV/README.md

 ## Thomas Lawrence

 I am a creative and hardworking physics graduate from the University of Oxford.
-I enjoy making art and I have an interest in visual culture.
-I am looking for a field of employment which will combine my creativity with my strong analytical skills.
-Therefore, I have a keen interest in software development and have greatly enjoyed past experiences in programming.
+I am searching for a stimulating job in software development that will build my programming skills, so I can pursue an exciting career.

+**Tech Skills** Python, Ruby, MatLab

 ## Skills

+#### Analytical Thinker

+I am genuinely enthusiastic about thinking analytically.
+Throughout my physics degree I solved challenging problems, and tackled difficult topics, which both nurtured my analyticals skills and grew my interest in logical problems.
+It is these skills which I am excited to use in software development.

-#### This Skill
+#### Creative Thinker

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+I am very interested in the arts as well as science.
+I constantly draw and go to life drawing classes every week.
+I won my college's art prize whilst at university.
+My creative thinking has also been fostered during my degree where I constantly needed creastive ideas to solve challenging problems.
+I anticipate using my creative side as much as my analytical side in my career as a software developer.

-#### Another Skill
+#### Team Worker

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+I greatly enjoy being part of a team as I am a naturally empathetic person.
+As part of my degree project I worked on evolution algorithms at the Diamond Light Source.
+It is here that I worked as part of a team of researchers to optimise evolutionary algorithms' performance.
+Attending and contributing to group meetings was a highlight of my project.
+This project greatly improved my confidence in actively contributing to a group working in a technical area.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (Nov'18 to Feb'19)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]
+An intense 3 month software development course that provided me with experience in :

 - OOP, TDD, MVC, DDD
 - Agile/XP